theo978/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

-# Career Goals Reflection Template

-### Introduction to the Template

-This "Career Goals Reflection" template is designed to assist you in articulating and structuring your thoughts about your career aspirations.
-By using this template, you can clearly define your goals, understand your motivations, and outline the steps you plan to take to achieve these goals.

-### Instructions for Using the Template:

-- Take your time to thoughtfully respond to each section.
-- Be as specific and detailed as possible in your responses.
-- Remember, this is a living document.
-Revisit and update it regularly as your goals and circumstances evolve.
-- Use the insights gained from this reflection to guide your decision-making and actions in your professional development.

-By completing this reflection, you will gain a clearer understanding of your career aspirations and the steps needed to achieve them.
-This document can serve as a roadmap and a source of motivation as you progress in your professional journey.

-### Personal Information

-- **Name:**
-- **Date:**
-- **Current Role/Position:**
-- **Field of Interest:**

-### Part 1: Self-Assessment Reflection

-1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
-    - Identify skills you need to develop or improve.
-2. **Interests and Values**:

-    - Describe your key interests related to your career.
-    - What values are important to you in a work environment?

-### Part 2: Career Exploration Insights

-1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
-    - Note any particular areas that piqued your interest.
-2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
-    - Identify any gaps or areas for further exploration.

-### Part 3: SMART Career Goals

-1. **Short-term Goals** (Next 1-2 years):

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
-    - Explain the rationale behind each goal.
-2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
-    - Describe how these align with your interests and skills.

-### Part 4: Action Plan

-1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
-    - Include any resources or support required.
-2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
-    - Consider additional skills, experiences, or qualifications needed.

-### Part 5: Reflection on Challenges and Opportunities

-1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
-    - Consider strategies to overcome these challenges.
-2. **Opportunities for Growth**:

-    - Highlight any opportunities you can leverage for career growth.
-    - Include networking, mentorship, or educational opportunities.

-### Submission

-- To complete this submission you will need to use this template and complete Parts 1 to 5.
-- Note this reflection Template is a guide to help prompt your reflections in each section.
-- You will fill in your reflections for each seciton under Parts 1 to 5.
-- Change the name of your forked CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01 repository to reflect your Student Number, ClassCode, Group Name and Name.
-- You will then submit a link to your renamed CDV01 GitHub repo to the CDV01 Project Tab on the LMS.
+# Career Goals Reflection

+## 👤 Personal Information

+- **Name:** Theodore
+- **Date:** 2005-10-27
+- **Current Role/Position:** Student
+- **Field of Interest:** Web Development (Front-End)

+---

+## 🧠 Part 1: Self-Assessment Reflection

+### 1. Skills Analysis

+- **Current Skills:**
+  - I use HTML to build a well structured webpage
+  - I use CSS for styling my webage so that it can have a poilsed look

+- **Skills to Improve or Develop:**
+  - I need to learn JavaScript as well as frameworks like React
+  - I need to understand Git/GitHub for version control

+### 2. Interests and Values

+- **Key Interests:**
+  - Designing websites that looks brilliant and work smooth on different devices
+  - Learning how real websites are built with the use of code
+  - Solving big or small problems with code

+- **Important Values in a Work Environment:**
+  - A team which everyone support one another ,for new knowledge and growth
+  - Opportunities to try new tools and technologies
+  - Understanable feedback and good chances to improve

+---

+## 🔍 Part 2: Career Exploration Insights

+### 1. Industries and Roles Explored

+- Full-Stack Developer
+- Front-End Developer
+- UI/UX Designer

+### 2. Alignment with Personal Profile

+- **How these roles align with my profile:**
+  - I love working with HTML, CSS, and JavaScript, which are main front-end skills
+  - I enjoy designing and building user-friendly interfaces that can display cool things

+- **Gaps or areas for further exploration:**
+  - I have not worked with any frameworks like React or Vue
+  - I want really understand more about the process in which code is converted to websites

+---

+## 🎯 Part 3: SMART Career Goals

+### 1. Short-term Goals (Next 1–2 Years)

+- **Goal 1:** Build and publish over 4 awesome web projects on GitHub
+  - To practice my skills and create a wonderful portfolio so that looking for jobs is not a problem

+- **Goal 2:** Complete the full Front-End course online at code_space bootcamp
+  - To increase my JavaScript knowledge with real-world technology

+### 2. Long-term Goals (3–5 Years and Beyond)

+- T want to become more creative in terms of programming
+- My other long term goal is to become  full stack developer at a big and famous tech company
+-I want to use my skills in a real-world problems which can help a companies or people, work with a smart team, and keep learning as i improve

+- **How these align with my interests and skills:**
+  - I'm a creative person , so i enjoy solving problems since sloving problems in programming needs creativity and by using code to build things that will help people and companies

+---

+## 🛠 Part 4: Action Plan

+### 1. Steps to Achieve Short-term Goals

+- I practice coding everyday
+- Start building small projects as much as possible in a week

+**Resources or support required:**
+- Using Code space learning materials to sharpen my understanding of coding
+- Using scrimba to understand and learn along with things i dont really understand
+- Watching youtube videos
+- Using gitHub to host my projects from Codespace

+### 2. Preparation for Long-term Goals

+- To build personal ebsite with all the projects I did at code space
+- Look for any internships, part-time jobs that relates to web development
+- Collaborate with the use of Git and GitHub

+**Additional skills, experiences, or qualifications needed:**
+- Experience with working on different projects which help companies in real time
+- Do more online courses
+- Using developer tools in the browser

+---

+## 🚧 Part 5: Reflection on Challenges and Opportunities

+### 1. Anticipated Challenges

+- I dont have real-world experience
+- Balancing working with self-learning
+- Feeling overwhelmed with all the new information about new technologies

+**Strategies to overcome them:**
+- Make complex information into small, daily tasks
+- Focus on one new skill at a time
+- Be always motivated regaurdless of how hard new technologies might be

+### 2. Opportunities for Growth

+- Look at the mistakes that i do which caurses errors
+- Class projects and assignments as portfolio proof of growth
+- Teachers and classmates who can help and support me wwew i fall short

+- **Networking:** Going to tech talks or student coding clubs
+- **Mentorship:** Asking for advice from teachers or someone who works as a web developer
+- **Educational opportunities:** Increasing  certifications and complete more bootcamps